-It's slow going, down a 1.8-mile, bumpy, mostly unpaved road off Highway 19 to this beach park, but it's worth it.
-This state park encompases three beaches (from south to north, Mahaiula, Makalawena, and Kua Bay, which has its own entrance).
+It's slow going down a 1.8-mile, bumpy but paved road off Highway 19 to this beach park, but it's worth it.
+This state park encompasses three beaches (from south to north, Mahaiula, Makalawena, and Kua Bay, which has its own entrance).
 Mahaiula and Makalawena are beautiful, wide expanses of white-sand beach with dunes; there's a lot of space so you won't feel crowded.
 Makalawena has great swimming and boogie boarding.
-(Note: Makalawena, sandwiched in the middle of the two state parks, falls under the jurisdiction of Kamehameha Schools Bishop Estates.
-They have their own access road, which is even rougher to traverse, and we don't recommend it!)
-From there, a historic 4½-mile trail leads to Kua Bay.
-If you're game, work your way to the top of Pu‘u Ku‘ili, a 342-foot-high cinder cone whose summit offers a fantastic view of the coastline.
+(Note: Makalawena, sandwiched between the two state parks, is private property and falls under the jurisdiction of Kamehameha Schools Bishop Estates.
+They have their own access "road,"which is even rougher to traverse, and we don't recommend it!)
+From there, a 4½-mile trail leads to Kua Bay.
+If you're game, work your way to the top of Puu Kuili, a 342-foot-high cinder cone whose summit offers a fantastic view of the coastline.
+(No vehicle access to the Puu.)
 However, be prepared for the heat and bring lots of water, as none is available.
 Open daily 8–7.
 (Gates close promptly at 7 pm, so you need to leave the lot by 6:30.)
 Watch out for rough surf and strong currents.
-Amenities: vault toilets.
-Best for: beachgoing; swimming; hiking.
+Amenities: toilets.
+Best for: swimming.